 Many people worry that the foldable sauna tents might emit toxic chemicals which could then be absorbed through the skin.

 Most portable saunas are made of PVC or vinyl cloth.
 PVC is a very ozone resistant material.
 The problem is that some types of PVC use plastic softeners which can be hazardous to human health.
-Fact is that many of the simple sauna tents will emit a strong chemical scent when new.
+Fact is that many of the simple sauna tents emit a strong chemical scent when new.
 An effective way to get rid of the smell is to run ozone through it.
 After 30 min the scent is in most cases gone.
 So it’s possible that the ozone prevents any further release of chemicals.

 There are many people (me included) who have used the simple foldable saunas for ozone purposes for years.
 Even after hundreds of ozone applications, the saunas remain intact without any holes or other visible damage to the material.

 Risk: extremely itchy, sometimes oozing rash, mostly over the abdomen and back.
 Usually looks like small red dots, but can also look like slightly bigger red round circles or streaks.